-System's Response to Findings
+Response to Findings

-The System's responses to the findings identified in our audit are described in the accompanying schedule of findings.
-The System's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+The System's response to the finding identified in our audit is described in the accompanying schedule of findings.
+The System's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.